Cannabis-infused honey, or cannahoney, is delicious and nutritious, plus it has a long shelf life.

 Honey is a sweet golden elixir, with a few significantly unique characteristics.
-For starters, honey is the only food that never spoils.
+For starters, honey is said to be the only food that never spoils.
 In fact, archeologists discovered pots of honey in the Asian country of Georgia that were 5,500 years old!
 And still edible!
-Additionally, honey has long held a position as a valuable medicinal ingredient, both for its therapeutic qualities and as a carrier for other medicinal herbs.
+Additionally, honey has long held position as a valuable medicinal ingredient, both for its therapeutic qualities and as a carrier for other medicinal herbs.
 Even better, cannahoney is an ancient concoction that you can make at home.
 Cannanbis honey can be made with decarboxylated bud, THC extract, CBD extract, and even raw cannabis.
 It all depends on what your wellness goals.